 That was the only space on the whole floor.
 And there was Burr standing in front of that whole crowd; he turned around and sunk down beside her.”

 “Well, I started in, and I was scared to death.
 I was just shaking in my boots.
 I gave the Gospel the best I knew.
 Burr hadn’t been at the beginning of the meeting, he hadn’t heard any of the singing or anything, but something about it he likes.
-He came around afterwards and stuck out his big mitt, shook my hand and said, “Boy, Jim, I liked that.
+He came around afterward and stuck out his big mitt, shook my hand and said, “Boy, Jim, I liked that.
 I’m coming back next week.”

 “Next week we started off with the same situation-a big crowd jammed up against the front door, but Burr Nichols wasn’t there.
 I went all the through and came to the message time again.
 I saw the little blond girl in the audience and thought, uh-oh, they’ve had a divorce this week.”

 “Just as I started to speak, there came this awful clomp, clomp, clomp across the front porch.
 Burr opened the front door and came in like he owned the place.
-He walked past me and said “Jim, I wouldn’t have been so late, but I couldn’t find some of these guys.”
+He walked past me and said, “Jim, I wouldn’t have been so late, but I couldn’t find some of these guys.”
 And four teammates came trailing in behind him.”

 “I found out that across the street from the high school a group of elderly women had been meeting for six years, every Monday morning, getting down on their knees in the living room of dear old Mrs. Frasier’s.
 They prayed every Monday morning for six years, long before I ever heard of Gainesville, Texas, for the high school kids across the street.
 I was there a year before I heard of that prayer meeting.
 I used to go over there with those five or six old ladies and get down on my knees with them after that club started to roll.
 That was the thing the Lord used to start it.”

 “Back in seminary, a group of kids going to school got interested in the club and started to pray.
-They’d meet ever Monday night and pray while I went to the club meeting in Gainesville.
+They’d meet every Monday night and pray while I went to the club meeting in Gainesville.
 They’d get down on their knees and spend hours praying for that club meeting.
 It’s no wonder we have a revival in that school.”

 “That’s how Young Life started.
 I didn’t have in my mind to start anything but the club went from 75 to 96, and then to 100, and then to 119, and 135, and the week before finals there 170 kids there.
 Burr Nichols closed in with the Savior about the fifth night he ever heard the gospel.
 That fall Burr went to Dallas to spot players for the announcer at one of their games.
 Riding back they had a terrible accident and Burr was killed.
 His folks wanted me to preach the funeral.
 They said I was the only preacher Burr had ever listened to.”